 When you leave hospital

-Making preparations for going home (discharge planning) often starts at admission.
+Making preparations for going home (discharge planning) often starts before admission (where possible).
 To make sure everything is in place to get home safely, you will be asked for information, such as phone numbers of people who will help you at home.

 Before you are discharged, healthcare staff should assess what support you may need when you leave hospital.
 If any support needs are identified, these should be recorded in a written care plan.
 You should not be discharged until the support you will need has been put in place.